tea2code/fantasy-rts/documentation/plugins/VanillaModel/VanillaModel.md

 - Block
 - Region Manager

-By thread safety is aquired using a mutex.
-Normaly a `std::recursive_mutex` is used.
+By thread safety is acquired using a mutex.
+Normally a `std::recursive_mutex` is used.
 But it can be replaced by a lightweight spin lock implementation by adding `DEFINES+=SPIN_LOCK` to the additional arguments of qmake.
 Spin lock is [implemented using a simple atomic boolean](http://stackoverflow.com/a/8115400/1931663).

 ## Interfaces